tocwex/syndicate-contracts/README.md

 A `Makefile` is provided for more concise running of commands, but it's usefulness is not guaranteed at any given point in time.

+For development purposes, we will be using `pragma solidity ^0.8.19`, but prior to release will lock down the solidity version, likely to 0.8.25

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**